ELIZABETH BULLARD AWARD

 In a couple of paragraphs, tell us why the nominee's achievements are significant and worthy of recognition.
 Your submittal might discuss the nominee's body of work, leadership qualities, volunteer or service activities, advancement of knowledge, or other factors.
 Include any links that discuss the nominee's work or achievements if you think they would be helpful.
 Please include contact information for both the nominee and the submitter (if different — self-nominations are welcomed).

 Nominees should be a current member of ASLA Connecticut.
-Nominations should be emailed to awards@ctasla.org and are due by 5 p.m. on October 31, 2025.
+Nominations are accepted on a rolling basis and should be emailed to awards@ctasla.org.